oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 > abstraction based on information theory and structural
 > organization using results from graph theory.

-> **EDITOR'S NOTE:** adjust and/or remove the following discussion to mesh with
-> updates to Section 1 of this CN.

 From UML JADN takes the concept of modeling information/data using Simple Classifiers (see [[UML](#uml)], 10.2 Datatypes) as opposed to the common practice of using Structured Classifiers